adonisjs/legacy-docs/3.0/configuration.md

 #### set(key, value)

 Updates value of an existing key.
-It will define the value if the key does not exists already.
+It will instead define the value, if the key does not exists.

 ```javascript
 'use strict'